Automated Reporting Software

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds automated reporting software for internal management reporting and external client reporting.
-We replace manual report assembly with scheduled data extraction, report generation, data validation, and delivery via email, Slack, or client portal.
-A single report automation typically costs $8,000 to $20,000.
-A full reporting platform with parameterized client reporting and a delivery portal typically costs $25,000 to $70,000.
-Most projects deliver in 6 to 10 weeks at a fixed cost.
+RaftLabs builds automated reporting software that replaces manual report assembly with scheduled data extraction, validation, generation, and delivery via email, Slack, or a client portal.
+A first report automation starts around $8,000 to $20,000 and goes live in 6 to 10 weeks.
+It grows into a full parameterised reporting platform with client reporting and a delivery portal, around $25,000 to $70,000, at a fixed cost agreed upfront.

 Trusted by